mongodb/mongo/src/mongo/db/catalog/README.md

 A unique index maintains a constraint such that duplicate values are not allowed on the indexed field(s).

+To convert a regular index to unique, one has to follow the two-step process:
+  * The index has to be first set to `prepareUnique` state using `collMod` command with the index option `prepareUnique: true`.
+In this state, the index will start rejecting writes introducing duplicate keys.
+  * The `collMod` command with the index option `unique: true` will then check for the uniqueness constraint and finally update the index spec in the catalog under a collection `MODE_X` lock.

+If the index already has duplicate keys, the conversion in step two will fail and return all violating documents' ids grouped by the keys.
+Step two can be retried to finish the conversion after all violating documents are fixed.
+Otherwise, the conversion can be cancelled using `collMod` command with the index option `prepareUnique: false`.

+The `collMod` option `dryRun: true` can also be specified to check for duplicates in the index without attempting to actually convert it.

 ### Multikey Indexes

 An index is considered "multikey" if there are multiple keys that map to the same record.
 That is,